hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Nothing fundamental has changed with the latest developments: the latest algorithms do not "automate creativity" or make artists obsolete---they are computer software tools used by humans to make art.
 If these ideas are unfamiliar you may wish to read [my previous paper](https://www.mdpi.com/2076-0752/7/2/18) or watch [the talk](https://www.youtube.com/watch?v=APkitEWqdKw), especially if the past year's diffusion models are your first exposure to generative computer art.

+I put "AI" in quotes because [these things are not intelligent](/2022/09/04/computationalism.html), they're just a class of computer software and algorithms.

 **Identifying the real risks**